Phryne Fisher

 The Honourable Phryne Fisher (/ˈfraɪni/ FRY-nee), often called "Miss Fisher", is the main character in Australian author Kerry Greenwood's series of Phryne Fisher detective novels.
 The character later appeared in a television series called Miss Fisher's Murder Mysteries, and the film Miss Fisher and the Crypt of Tears.
-Phryne is a wealthy aristocrat and private detective who lives in St Kilda, Melbourne, the first 15 novels set in the year 1928.
+Phryne is a wealthy aristocrat and private detective who lives in St Kilda, Melbourne.
+The first 15 novels are set in the year 1928.
 With the assistance of her companion Dot, and Bert and Cec (who are wharfies, taxi drivers and "red raggers" [Australian slang of that period meaning communists]), she solves all manner of crimes.

 As a crime fiction character, she has been called a "quintessentially Australian" construction.
 Phryne is no ordinary aristocrat, as she can fly a plane, drives her own car (a Hispano-Suiza) and sometimes wears trousers.
 While displaying bohemian panache, she manages also to maintain style and class.
 Phryne was accidentally named after Phryne, a famous Greek courtesan who lived in the 4th century BC.
-At her christening, her father forgot the classical name, Psyche, that her parents had intended for her.
+At her christening, her father forgot the classical name Psyche that her parents had intended for her.